hamthelegend/mobile-development/src/main/kotlin/basics/1_Fundamentals.md

 }

-// Defining a function with parameters fun greet(name: String) {
+// Defining a function with parameters
+// A parameter is a value that you pass into the function from where you call it fun greet(name: String) {
     println("Hey, $name")
 }

+// A function with multiple parameters fun murder(murderer: String, murdered: String) {
+    println("$murderer murdered $murdered.")
+}

-// Defining a function with a return value fun isEven(x: Int): Boolean {
+// Defining a function with a return value
+// A return value is a value passed from the function back to where you called it fun isEven(x: Int): Boolean {
     return x % 2 == 0
 }